 In accordance with ASC 410, Asset Retirement and Environmental Obligations the fair value of an asset retirement cost, and corresponding liability, should be recorded as part of the cost of the related long-lived asset and subsequently allocated to expense using a systematic and rational method.
-The Company has recorded an asset retirement obligation at December 31, 2011 and 2010 (Note 6) to reflect its legal obligations related to future abandonment of its oil and gas interests using estimated expected cash flow associated with the obligation and discounting the amount using a credit-adjusted, risk-free interest rate.
+The Company has recorded an asset retirement obligation at December 31, 2013 and 2012 (Note 7) to reflect its legal obligations related to future abandonment of its oil and gas interests using estimated expected cash flow associated with the obligation and discounting the amount using a credit-adjusted, risk-free interest rate.
 At least annually, the Company will reassess the obligation to determine whether a change in any estimated obligation is necessary.
 The Company will evaluate whether there are indicators that suggest the estimated cash flows underlying the obligation have materially changed.
 Should those indicators suggest the estimated obligation has materially changed the Company will accordingly update its assessment.
-The asset retirement obligation is measured at fair value on a non-recurring basis using level 3 inputs based on discounted cash flows involving estimates, assumptions, and judgments regarding the cost, timing of settlement, credit-adjusted risk-free rate and inflation rates.
+The liability accretes until the Company settles the obligation.